Yale-BIM/f21-assignments/assignment-3/README.md

 ## Part III.
 Making a virtual camera
 Assume that the moving object from Part II of this assignment is a sphere.
 Now, you will work on projecting the simulated object on a virtual image captured from Shutter.
-Close all ROS nodes and launch the generate_target.launch script again before starting this part of the assignment.
+Close all ROS nodes before starting this part of the assignment.

-1. Copy your publish_target_relative_to_realsense_camera.py script into a new file, called `virtual_camera.py`.
-Place the new file in the `scripts` directory of the shutter_lookat package.
-Edit the name of your node (e.g., in the `rospy.init_node()` function) and any other relevant documentation in your code to indicate that the program implements a virtual camera for Shutter.

-2. Edit your node such that it repeats the steps below every time a new message from the /target topic is received:

-    **a.** Compute the target's pose in the "camera_color_optical_frame" frame (as in Part II of this assignment).

-    **b.** Project the position of the moving object to the image of a virtual camera positioned in the "camera_color_optical_frame" frame.
-The projection operation should use the following intrinsic camera calibration parameters:
+1. Inspect the `virtual_camera.py` node that is provided as part of this assignment within the `shutter_lookat/scripts` directory.

+2. Complete the `project_3D_point()` function at the top of the script.
+This function receives the coordinates of a 3D point with coordinates x, y, z in the camera frame and computes the projected location for this point onto the image using the camera's intrinsic matrix K.

+3. Complete the `draw_image()` function at the top of the script.
+This function receives the coordinates of a 3D point in the camera frame and renders an image with a circle representing the projected location of the point onto the image plane.

+    a.
+The `draw_image()` function should first create an empty image using the [OpenCV library](https://opencv.org/).
+    The image should have white background and dimensions of width x height pixels.
+An example on how you can create an image with opencv is provided below:

+    ```python
+    # Example code
+    import cv2          # import opencv
+    import numpy as np  # import numpy

+    # create image
+    image = np.zeros((height, width, 3), np.uint8) # width and height are the dimensions of the image
+    # color image
+    image[:,:] = (255,255,255) # (B, G, R)
+    ```

+    b.
+The `draw_image()` function should then compute the projected location for the 3D target onto the image.
+    To this end, the `draw_image()` function should call the `project_3D_point()` function, passing the 3D coordinates and intrinsic camera matrix K.

+    c.
+The `draw_image()` function should draw the outline of a red circle on the image.
+    The position of the center of the circle should match the position of the projected 3D point in the image.
+Make the radius of the circle 12 pixels, and its outline 3 pixels wide.

+    ```python
+    # Example code
+    cv2.circle(image, (x,y), radius, (0,0,255), outline_width) # (x,y) is the projected location of the target on the image
+    ```

+    > Tip: See the official [OpenCV documentation](https://docs.opencv.org/3.1.0/dc/da5/tutorial_py_drawing_functions.html) for more examples on drawing basic figures.

+    d.
+The `draw_image()` function should return the image with the drawn circle.

+4. Edit the `__init__()` function of the `virtual_camera.py` node to define an instance variable K of type numpy array.
+This array should correspond to the 3x3 intrinsic camera matrix of your virtual camera.
+In particular, it should be defined based on the following parameters:

     ```python
     cx=320       # x-coordinate of principal point in terms of pixel dimensions